Product (>) Project

 Our assumptions are as following:

 Only one of ten quotes get accepted (this is arbitrary, adjust to your industry and price range)

-A quote is the result of a several touch-points with a prospective customer (lead): Calls, emails.
-Cold leads convert to hot (qualified leads) at a ratio of one in twenty.
+A quote is the result of several touch-points with a prospective customer (lead): Calls, emails.
+Cold leads warm up to our offering, becoming marketing qualified leads at a ratio of one in twenty.

 Combine these two expectations and the probability of conversion would be 1:200.

 Now let's examine the cost of this conversion.
 The above assumptions hint at 200 touch-points for each sale.
-At just 10 minutes per touch point, we see that for each sale, four full working days are required, on average, to complete a sale.
+At just 10 minutes per touch point, we see that for each deal, four (4) full working days are required, on average, to complete a sale.

-This means that a single sales representative is expected to close 5 deals per months, and the sales team would be at least 4 people strong, not including management overhead.
+This means that a single sales representative is expected to close 5 deals per month, and in order to accomplish the 20 deals per month, the sales team would be at least 4 people strong, not including management overhead.

 Now let's scale this up just five times to 100 sales per month...
-Is this tenable? the upfront cost of the sales operation alone would reach $192,000 per year, sales people direct costs, no overhead on location, training, hiring, management...
+Is this tenable? the upfront cost of the sales operation alone would reach $192,000 per year, sales people direct cost, without even taking into account overhead on location, training, hiring, management...

 We must do better than this.
-The easiest way would be to let prospective buyers warm up to our offering, to dramatically reduct the attrition rate between leads entering the funnel, and actual buyers at its conclusion.
+The easiest way would be to let prospective buyers warm up to our offering, to dramatically reduce the attrition rate between the number of leads entering the funnel, and actual buyers exiting on its other end.